Gorzog / Projects

 Using the MicroPico extension for VS Code

-3. Flash the Micropython firmware on the Rasberry Pi Pico (Official guide)
+3. Flash the Micropython firmware on the Raspberry Pi Pico (Official guide).

-8. Connect the Rasberry Pi Pico to your computer using a USB-A to USB-Micro-B data cable
+8. Connect the Raspberry Pi Pico to your computer using a USB-A to USB-Micro-B data cable.

-10. Once the connection has been enstablished click on Toggle Pico-W-FS on the status bar to show the file system of the Rasberry Pi inside of the Explorer tab of VS Code
+10. Once the connection has been enstablished click on Toggle Pico-W-FS on the status bar to show the file system of the Raspberry Pi inside of the Explorer tab of VS Code.

-11. Transfer main.py to the Rasberry Pi Pico
+11. Transfer main.py to the Raspberry Pi Pico.

-14. Open main.py on the filesystem of the Rasberry Pi Pico and modify the configuration on the top of the file, it should look like this:
+14. Open main.py on the filesystem of the Raspberry Pi Pico and modify the configuration on the top of the file, it should look like this:

 # System config